Handling Your Calls During The Coronavirus Crisis

 A message from Tim Morris, Managing Director at Cymphony: Handling Your Calls During The Coronavirus Crisis

-As the coronavirus emergency continues to affect all our lives we will continue to keep you informed of our current actions to mitigate the effects of Coronavirus on our clients, our staff, and our business.
+As the coronavirus emergency continues to affect all our lives we will continue to keep you informed of our current actions to mitigate the effects of the pandemic on our clients, our staff, and our business.
+On Saturday 31st October the government announced a lockdown beginning on Thursday 5th November.

 This communication will help you understand what we have done at Cymphony:

-All of this is positive news.
-However, predicting daily call volumes continues to be challenging and is likely to continue to be so for some time to come.
+Predicting daily call volumes continues to be challenging and is likely to be so for some time to come.
 Our normal forecasting processes are hampered by the current volatile nature of inbound call volumes.
-We are working hard to ensure sufficient PAs are scheduled to work based on our best understanding of the current call volume expectations and aim to over resource each day.
+We will continue to work hard to ensure sufficient PAs are scheduled to work based on our best understanding of the current call volume expectations and aim to over resource each day.
 However, as circumstances change, there may be times when call answering wait times will be longer than normal.
 We will do all we can to keep call wait times to a minimum.
 Please accept our apologies if this occurs.

 Cymphony is committed to doing all it can to ensure your calls are answered in a timely manner during this challenging time.